Never has there been more free speech than now. But digital information can also open the floodgates to abuse and lies.

 Mikhail Khodorkovsky - Founder of Open Russia, Russia

-Sarah Harrison - British journalist, legal researcher and WikiLeaks section editor, UK
+Sarah Harrison - British journalist and WikiLeaks section editor, UK

 Here is a helpful list of questions that have been asked before about the Global Media Forum.